NMZivkovic/BertTokenizers/README.md

 ## About The Project

 While working with BERT Models from Huggingface in combination with ML.NET, I stumbled upon several challenges.
-I documented them in here: https://rubikscode.net/2021/10/25/using-huggingface-transformers-with-ml-net/ However, the biggest challenge by far was that I needed to implement my own tokenizer and pairing them with correct vocabularies.
+I documented them in [here](https://rubikscode.net/2021/10/25/using-huggingface-transformers-with-ml-net/).</br>
+However, the biggest challenge by far was that I needed to implement my own tokenizer and pair them with the correct vocabulary.
-So, I decided to extend it and publish my implementation as an open source implementation.
+So, I decided to extend it and publish my implementation as an open-source project.

-This repository contains tokenizers for following models:
+This repository contains tokenizers for following models:<br />
-    · BERT Base
+    · BERT Base<br />
-    · BERT Large
+    · BERT Large<br />
-    · BERT German
+    · BERT German<br />
-    · BERT Multilingual
+    · BERT Multilingual<br />
-    · BERT Base Uncased
+    · BERT Base Uncased<br />
-    · BERT Large Uncased
+    · BERT Large Uncased<br />

 <p align="right">(<a href="#top">back to top</a>)</p>